squarfie/Referrred_db_workingrepo/README.md

 5. Set Up the Database (if applicable)
 If the project uses an SQLite database or any other type of database, follow these steps to set it up.
-Open pgAdmin:
-Create a new database
+Create a new postgresql database

 # use the details below:
 for testing: test_db